togzhh/ai-jobsat-analysis/ai_jobsat/README.md

 ### Known limitations

-- **Cross-sectional, self-reported, single time point.** This cannot establish causality in either direction — it's equally consistent with "AI usage changes satisfaction" and "already-satisfied developers are more inclined to adopt new tools."
+- **Cross-sectional, self-reported, single time point.** This cannot establish causality in either direction, it's equally consistent with "AI usage changes satisfaction" and "already-satisfied developers are more inclined to adopt new tools."
 - **JobSat is a 0-10 self-rating**, not a validated psychometric wellbeing or burnout instrument.
 It measures stated job satisfaction, not mental health.
 - **Self-selection**: respondents are Stack Overflow's own user base, skewing toward professional, English-literate, internet-active developers rather than the full global developer population.
-- **A handful of implausible experience values** (18 respondents reporting >60 years of work experience, 30 reporting >60 years of coding) are flagged, not silently removed, and excluded from the confound/robustness models specifically.

 ## Methodology